thunks/tman/README.md

 })
 ```

-Run by tman CLI (need `npm i tman -g`):
+Run by T-man CLI (need `npm i tman -g`):
 ```sh
 tman example/simple
 ```

 ### [Mocha style tests](https://github.com/thunks/tman/tree/master/example/mocha.js)
 It is a mocha style tests.
-It only can be run by tman CLI: `tman example/mocha`.
+It only can be run by T-man CLI: `tman example/mocha`.
-Through tman CLI, some method are registered to node global object.
+Through T-man CLI, some method are registered to node global object.
 And you can use generator as well, it is equal to `mocha` + `thunk-mocha`.

 ```js